ignacio-rh/ignacio-rh.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my website!
-I am an applied economist with a focus on econometrics, working at the intersection of crime and development economics.
-For my job market paper I study how the presence of large Mexican Drug Trafficking Organizations (DTOs) impact both homicides and middle school dropout.
-More broadly, I am interested in studying how crime in the developing world impacts individual and household behavior.
+I am an economist working with Charles River Associates in Washington DC.
+Here you can find my papers, mainly from my PhD at Duke University.

-I am on the European and North American job market for the 2023-24 academic year.
+All of the views expressed here are my own.
+They do not represent the views of Charles River Associates.